A Human Development Framework for CO2 Reductions: Methods

+In the following section we provide the main assumptions used to extrapolate per capita emissions of CO$_2$ from fossil fuel burning (see also section III.B in Text S1).
+We choose not to include emissions from other greenhouse gases since they were found not to be strongly correlated with personal consumption and national carbon intensities \cite{Chakravarty2010}.
+CO$_2$ emissions from land-use were disregarded due to the high uncertainty of historical data \cite{Rhemtulla2008}.

-In Figure~\ref{fig:correlations} of the main text we find among the ensemble of countries correlations between the HDI, $d_{i,t}$, and the CO$_2$ emissions per capita, $e^{(\rm c)}_{i,t}$ (see also Fig.~\ref{fig:co2hdiexpmis} in the SI).
+The correlations between HDI and CO$_2$ emissions per capita, $e^{(\rm c)}_{i,t}$, were assessed for all years (1980-2006), see example of Figure~\ref{fig:correlations}.
 We apply the exponential regression

-to the country data by linear regression \cite{MasonGH1989} through $\log e^{(\rm c)}_{i,t}$ versus $d_{i,t}$ for fixed years~$t$ and obtain the parameters~$h_t$ and~$g_t$ as displayed in the panels~(b) and~(c) of Fig.~\ref{fig:correlations} in the main text, respectively.
-In addition, we cross-checked the correlations between CO$_2$ emissions per capita and the individual components of the HDI, i.e. a long and healthy life, knowledge, and a decent standard of living (see Sec.~\ref{sssec:hdi}), and found similar correlations in all cases.
+to the data by linear regression \cite{MasonGH1989} through $\ln e^{(\rm c)}_{i,t}$ versus $d_{i,t}$ for fixed years~$t$ and obtain the parameters $h_{t}$ and $g_{t}$.
+At a global level, correlation coefficients varied between a minimum of $0.89$ in 2005 and a maximum of $0.91$ in 2006.
+The individual components of HDI were found to be as well correlated with per capita emissions, in the following decreasing order of correlation coefficient: GDP, education, and life expectancy, see Figure~S2 and Table~S2 in Text S1.

-We take advantage of these correlations and assume that the system is ergodic, i.e. that the process over time and over the statistical ensemble are the same.
-In other words, we assume that these correlations [main text Fig.~\ref{fig:correlations}, Eq.~(\ref{eq:co2hdiexp})] also hold for each country individually, and apply the exponential regression:
+We take advantage of these correlations and assume that the system is ergodic, i.e. that the process over time and over the statistical ensemble is the same.
+In other words, we assume that these correlations also hold for each country individually and apply the exponential regression

-Thus, for each country, we obtain the parameters~$h_i$ and~$g_i$, characterising how its emissions per capita are related to its development (or vice versa).
-Note that while in Eq.~(\ref{eq:co2hdiexp}) the year~$t$ is fixed, leading to the time-dependent parameters~$h_t$ and~$g_t$, in Eq.~(\ref{eq:co2hdiexpc}) the country~$i$ is fixed, leading to the country-dependent parameters~$h_i$ and~$g_i$.
-This regression, Eq.~(\ref{eq:co2hdiexpc}), is applied to $121$~countries for which sufficient data is available, i.e. at least $4$~pairs $e^{(\rm c)}_{i,t}$ and $d_{i,t}$.
-Based on extrapolated HDI values we then calculate the corresponding future emissions per capita estimates.
-Figure~\ref{fig:top9tot} in the SI shows for $9$~examples the past and extrapolated values of emissions per capita.